The Uplift Mofo Party Tour: Tour

 The tour is also notable for Faith No More being the supporting act for the first two and a half months.
-Faith No More was at the time promoting their second release and major label debut Introduce Yourself.
+At the time, Faith No More was promoting their second release and major label debut Introduce Yourself.
 Guitarist Jim Martin recalled: "We were travelling in a box van with no windows.
 We drove all the way to the east coast for the first show.
 Flea asked me if we liked to smoke weed.
 I said: ‘Yes’ and he said: ‘We're going to get along just fine’.
 We did something like 52 dates in 56 days."
 Faith No More is said to have been heavily influenced by the Chili Peppers' sound, which is very evident with their first major label album.
 A long feud between Kiedis and future Faith No More frontman Mike Patton started in 1990 when Kiedis accused Patton of ripping off his sound and style.
 Although he was not a member of band at the time of the tour in 1987, Patton later stated that by 1990, Faith No More were "really big in Europe and enjoying a lot more notoriety than the Chili Peppers were" which annoyed Kiedis and sparked the grudge.
 The feud would continue for years with Patton's other band, Mr. Bungle, impersonating the Chili Peppers onstage during a Halloween show in 1999 including making fun of Slovak's death and pretending to shoot up heroin on stage.
 Around that time, Patton had given an interview accusing Red Hot Chili Peppers of sabotaging potential bookings for Mr. Bungle.

 Slovak's death

-Upon returning home, Slovak isolated himself from the rest of his bandmates, and struggled to resist the drug without the mutual support provided by his friends, Kiedis in particular.
+Upon returning home, Slovak isolated himself from the rest of his bandmates and struggled to resist the drug without the mutual support provided by his friends, Kiedis in particular.
 A few weeks after the band returned from the tour, the members attempted to get in contact with Slovak, but were unable to find him for several days.
 Slovak was found dead by police in his Hollywood apartment on June 27, 1988.
-During his autopsy, authorities determined that he had died on June 25, 1988 due to a heroin overdose.
+During his autopsy, authorities determined that he had died on June 25, 1988, due to a heroin overdose.
 Irons subsequently left the group, saying that he did not want to be part of a group where his friends were dying.
-Kiedis and Flea debated whether they should continue making music, but ultimately decided to move ahead, hoping to continue what Slovak "helped build".
+Kiedis and Flea debated whether they should continue making music but ultimately decided to move ahead, hoping to continue what Slovak "helped build".
 DeWayne McKnight replaced Slovak but was quickly fired from the band after three shows while Irons' replacement, D.H.
 Peligro would last long enough to play some shows with eighteen-year-old guitarist John Frusciante, who was a fan of the group and idolized Slovak.
-Peligro was replaced in November 1988 after the group held a lengthy open auditions and eventually chose drummer Chad Smith.
+Peligro was replaced in November 1988 after the group held a lengthy open auditions; the Red Hot Chili Peppers eventually chose drummer Chad Smith.